 -There are too many decision makers and not everyone agrees.

 This often comes up when heirs of an estate are selling a family house.
 Many times there is no agreement on what updates to do or who will be responsible for managing everything.

 Sometimes selling “as-is” will just make everyone’s lives easier and help you to move on to the next chapter without it becoming a headache.

 -You are in an area with lots of new construction, and are thinking of selling to a builder.

 If you live in an older home and you see new homes in your neighborhood, you may be open to selling to a developer.
 You will not want to do any updating or preparing as they will be buying your home only for the land.

 Get an expert in your home

-I have always been a problem solver.
-I am a real estate agent, but I pride myself on helping my clients get from where they are to where they want to be with their real estate goals.
-I offer no obligation consultations where we can discuss getting your home ready for sale and I will create a report for you based on our meeting.
+We have always been a problem solvers, as real estate agents with a consultant approach, we pride ourselves on helping clients get from where they are to where they want to be with their real estate goals.

 We offer no obligation consultations where we can discuss getting your home ready for sale.